Cinemodding a Contax Zeiss lens set is an endeavor I’ve been working on and off for the last two years and now I can see the finish line.

 Focal length marked on the rear caps as well

-For declicking, I read a lot of posts from people saying it’s a super easy process on Contax Zeiss lenses, but I didn’t have the guts for it.
+I read a lot of posts from people saying declicking is a super easy process on Contax Zeiss lenses, I just didn’t have the guts for it yet.
 I shipped all of them to SIMMOD for declicking and a quick checkup.
 Ron also offers the full mod service for great prices, including focus gears and lens mounts.
 I was just ahead of the game, so it wasn’t necessary on my case.
 You can use the code CINE at check out for a nifty discount!

 Iris gear on the 35/1.4

-This gave me a great set of lenses ready for action, all I missed was a way of getting them to said action.
-All I ever had so far was a Canon backpack and that is not a safe way to transport this grade of gear everywhere.
+This gave me a great set of lenses ready for action.
+All I missed was a way of getting them to said action.
+The only container I had so far was a Canon soft backpack.
+It is not a safe way to transport this grade of gear everywhere.
 I needed a proper case!

 I reached out to David at Hardcases.ca and got both a Nanuk 918 with padded dividers and a Nanuk 904 with foam to fit these babies.
 On the 918 I keep the main six lenses of the set plus variable NDs and other filters.
 The two “specialty” lenses – the 15/3.5 super wide and 60/2.8 macro – go on the smaller 904 case.
 This makes life easier when grabbing gear to go out and renting it as well.
 If I know I’m not gonna need either the 15 and the 60, I just don’t take their case with me.
 Having them separate also gives me versatility on pricing, since the main set can still go out without them for a more accessible price.